 Latest smartphones have surpassed its predecessors.
 Companies now invest more in the initial research and development (R&D) of a product with respect to consumer requirements.
 All smartphones are built in a similar fashion, but which system architecture meets your demands?
-The specifications include features as Qualcomm Snapdragon 625 octa-core 2.0 GHz 14nm FinFET or Mediatek Helio X20 Cortex-A72 deca-core with Tri-Cluster CPU architecture.
+The specifications include features as Qualcomm Snapdragon 636 octa-core 1.8 GHz 14nm FinFET or Mediatek Helio X30 Cortex-A73 deca-core with Tri-Cluster CPU architecture.
 What do they mean?
 Here is a little insight to the technical Jargons explaining about the things to consider while choosing a smartphone SoC in the simplest words possible.

 Lately, smartphone processors are built in a single system-on-a-chip (SoC) where several components are embedded in a single chip.
 The majority of smartphones use the CPU architecture designed by the ARM.
 At the moment, there are four major Android smartphone SoC manufacturers: Qualcomm’s Snapdragon editions, Samsung’s Exynos chips, MediaTek with its MT and Helio processors, Apple’s A-series and Huawei’s Kirin chips, each of these designs a variety of chips for low-range, mid-range and high-end smartphones.

-Almost all the mobile processors in 2017 boast the ARMv8-A (64 bit) architecture for high performance in mobile computing.
+Almost all the mobile processors in 2018 boast the ARMv8-A (64 bit) architecture for high performance in mobile computing.
 Its 64-bit core processor also focuses on power efficiency while maintaining its compatibility with the 32-bit software.
-Further, the ARMv8 cortex-A series label their processors as the A7X series which deliver very high performance in consumer products (Cortex-A75, Cortex-A73, and Cortex-A72), A5X series (Cortex-A55 and Cortex-A53) for balanced performance and efficiency, and finally, the A3X series (Cortex-A35 and Cortex-A32) used for lowest power consumption.
+Further, the ARMv8 cortex-A series label their processors as the A7X series which deliver very high performance in consumer products (Cortex-A76, Cortex-A75, Cortex-A73, and Cortex-A72), A5X series (Cortex-A57, Cortex-A55 and Cortex-A53) for balanced performance and efficiency, and finally, the A3X series (Cortex-A35 and Cortex-A32) used for lowest power consumption.

 Nearly all mobile manufacturing companies (like Qualcomm, Apple, Samsung, MediaTek, Huawei and so on) have the architectural license to build their CPU architecture based on ARM, unlike some smartphones such as Lenovo and Xolo, which are based on Intel’s x64 processors.

 Apart from the A series architecture, there are also custom cores.
-Like the name suggests, it is a CPU core design made by ARM architectural licensees.
+As the name suggests, it is a CPU core design made by ARM architectural licensees.
 But most of the architectural licensees also hold a core license, which means they can use the ARM core designs as well as build their own core.
-For example, Qualcomm’s first generation processors all use ARM Cortex-A whereas the second generation uses both the Cortex-A and its own designs (Snapdragon’s 810, 650 and 652 all use cortex-A designs, however, the Snapdragon 820, 821, 835 use its own Kyro core).
+For example, Qualcomm’s first generation processors all use ARM Cortex-A whereas the second generation uses both the Cortex-A and its own designs (Snapdragon’s 630, 810, 650 and 652 all use cortex-A designs, however, the Snapdragon 855, 845, 835, 821, 820 use its own Kyro core).
 Likewise, Apple uses their own Swift core which was their first custom core used in iPhone 5 and Samsung’s custom core named Mongoose, which was released with their latest Exynos processors.

 The objective of the mobile companies is to make a better product with each release and are classified according to their editions, whether you want high-end flagship smartphones or a mid-range or cheaper budget smartphones.
 Qualcomm’s Snapdragon series was introduced in 2013 with Snapdragon 800 accompanied by 200, 400 and 600 series.